kanaria69/Mainecoco/README.md

-## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.